 Here are 3 strategies to consider to reduce your resting heart rate.
 The quicker the heart returns to its resting rate the greater the efficiency and health of the heart.

-- Consider modifying your diet moving away from refined carbohydrates and sugar. (link within link to intermittent fasting).
+- Consider modifying your diet moving away from refined carbohydrates and sugar.
+Click here to download your FREE guide to sugar -

 - Consider establishing a good sleep pattern tapping into the body’s circadian rhythms.
 When the sleep cycle is disrupted or inconsistent it makes it difficult for the body to function efficiently.
 See NIH article on Circadian Rhythms.

 - Consider learning how to utilize meditative breathing.
 The breath is a powerful tool that can be harnessed to bring down the heart rate preventing a huge cortisol jump from the adrenals that sets a negative chain reaction off in the body.